raprocks/spotidnldr/README.md

 * Access help for program by doing ``` spoti --help ```.

 # Credits
-* ME(obviously) - did everything on my phone.Not kidding.its Hard.
+* ME(obviously) - did everything on my phone.
+Not kidding, it's Hard.
 * All the respective devs of pypi packages.
-All Gawds 🙏🙏.
+All Gawds.
 * @SwapnilSoni1999
 * Termux.